nbicocchi/learn-microservices/modules/resiliency/slides/1 - Resiliency.md

 The **fixed window** method divides time into regular, non-overlapping intervals (windows) of fixed duration (e.g., every 30 seconds or 1 minute).
 It tracks the number of successful and failed requests within each interval separately (**slow detection, can miss errors at window boundaries**).

-Example:
-- Window size: 1 minute.
-- Failure threshold: 50%.
-- If 100 requests occur in a 1-minute window, and more than 50 requests fail, the circuit breaker opens.
-Once the 1-minute window ends, the counts reset.

 **Sliding Window**

 A **sliding window** is similar to a fixed window, but instead of using discrete, non-overlapping windows, the sliding window continuously updates over time, giving more real-time failure tracking.
 The window "slides" as new requests come in, maintaining a record of failures and successes over a defined duration (**fast detection, might produce false positives in systems prone to bursts**).

-Example:
-- Window size: 1 minute.
-- Failure threshold: 50%.
-- The system tracks the last 1 minute of requests, recalculating the failure rate every second.
-If more than 50% of requests fail within any 1-minute period, the circuit breaker opens.

 **Leaky Bucket**